 Australia is also being ravaged by the coal mining industry.
-You can read about the opposition to the planned expansion of the Wilpinjong mine in the Hunter Valley. and the devastation being caused to the area, here.
+You can read about the opposition to the planned expansion of the Wilpinjong mine in the Hunter Valley. and the devastation being caused to the area, here and here.

 Activists in danger

 In several countries, including Honduras, Guatemala, the Philippines, Thailand, and Cambodia, environmental campaigners literally fear for their lives.